ansible/ansible/docsite/latest/rst/playbooks2.rst

 ==================

 Here are some advanced features of the playbooks language.
-Using all of these features are not neccessary, but many of them will prove useful.
+Using all of these features are not necessary, but many of them will prove useful.
 If a feature doesn't seem immediately relevant, feel free to skip it.
 For many people, the features documented in `playbooks` will be 90% or more of what they use in Ansible.